State Governments Barred From Being Authors And Bringing Copyright Lawsuits

 This decision upholds the 11th Circuit’s decision in Georgia et al. v.
 Public.Resource.org, Inc., No. 18-1150.

-The State of Georgia sued under copyright law to take down a digital copy of an annotated code made freely available to the public.
-The annotations had been made by Matthew Bender & Co., Inc. under a work made for hire agreement, transferring ownership to the state of Georgia.
-But the states cannot be “authors” and cannot sue for copyright infringement under the Copyright Act for copyright infringement of official documents.
+The State of Georgia sued under copyright law to take down a digital copy of an annotated code, which the accused infringer made freely available to the public.
+The annotations had been made by Matthew Bender & Co., Inc. under a work made for hire agreement that transferred ownership to the state of Georgia.
+But the Supreme Court ruled that states cannot be “authors” and cannot sue for copyright infringement of official documents under the Copyright Act.